ekessh/servant-leadership-impact-indian-it/README.md

 ## Disclaimer

 This thesis represents my own research and analysis.
-The views expressed herein are my own and do not necessarily reflect the views of [Your University Name] or any other organization.
+The views expressed herein are my own and do not necessarily reflect the views of any organization.